rohunvora/coursebuilder/README.md

-# Course Builder v1.2 - Learning Science Edition
+# Course Builder

-AI-powered micro-learning platform that transforms any topic into a gamified, Duolingo-style course.
+**AI-powered course generator that transforms any topic into gamified, Duolingo-style micro-learning with spaced repetition and learning science.**

-## What's New in v1.2

-### 🧠 Learning Science Integration
-- **Bayesian Knowledge Tracking**: Scientifically models your understanding of each skill
-- **Spaced Repetition**: Optimal review scheduling based on SuperMemo 2 algorithm
-- **Confidence Calibration**: Rate your confidence before seeing if you're correct
-- **Forgetting Curve Modeling**: Predicts when you'll forget and schedules reviews accordingly

-### 📊 Advanced Analytics
-- **Learning Dashboard**: Visualize your progress with interactive charts
-- **Skill Mastery Tracking**: See your knowledge probability for each skill
-- **Bloom's Taxonomy Progress**: Track advancement through cognitive levels
-- **Time Distribution Analysis**: Understand when you learn best

-### 🏆 Gamification 2.0
-- **Achievement System**: Unlock 12+ achievements across 5 categories
-- **Daily Streak Tracking**: Build consistent learning habits
-- **XP Leaderboard Ready**: Foundation for social learning features
-- **Mastery Levels**: Progress from Novice → Expert for each skill

-### 🔄 Review Mode
+Turn "Machine Learning" or "Spanish Cooking" into a complete learning course in minutes.
+Our AI pipeline automatically generates structured flashcards, quizzes, and skill progressions, then uses Bayesian knowledge tracking and spaced repetition to optimize your retention.
+No manual course creation required.

+## What It Does

+- **🤖 AI Course Generation**: Input any topic → Get a complete course with cards, quizzes, and skill trees
+- **🧠 Learning Science**: Bayesian knowledge tracking, spaced repetition (SuperMemo 2), and forgetting curve modeling
+- **🎮 Gamification**: XP system, achievements, daily streaks, and mastery levels (Novice → Expert)
+- **📊 Analytics Dashboard**: Track progress, skill mastery probability, and learning patterns
-- **Smart Review Sessions**: AI prioritizes what you're about to forget
+- **🔄 Smart Review Mode**: AI prioritizes content you're about to forget across all courses
-- **Adaptive Difficulty**: Questions get harder/easier based on performance
-- **Response Time Analysis**: Faster correct answers increase retention estimates
-- **Cross-Course Reviews**: Review skills from all your courses in one session

-### 🏗️ Architecture Improvements
-- **Modular Pipeline**: Inspired by academic prototypes with clean separation
-- **SQLite Database**: Persistent storage for all learning data
-- **Prisma ORM**: Type-safe database queries
-- **Production Ready**: Deployable to Vercel with one click

 ## Quick Start

 ### Prerequisites
 - Node.js 18+
-- Supabase account (free tier works)
+- Supabase account (free tier)
 - OpenAI API key

 ### Setup